Marie Laveau: Artistic legacy and in popular culture

-Laveau has offered inspiration for a number of fictional characters as well.
-She is the protagonist of such novels as Robert Tallant's The Voodoo Queen (1956); Francine Prose's eponymous Marie Laveau (1977); and Jewell Parker Rhodes' Voodoo Dreams: A Novel of Marie Laveau (1993).
+Laveau has offered inspiration for a number of fictional characters, as well.
+She is the protagonist of such novels as Robert Tallant's The Voodoo Queen (1956), Francine Prose's Marie Laveau (1977), and Jewell Parker Rhodes' Voodoo Dreams: A Novel of Marie Laveau (1993).
 Laveau appears as a supporting character in the Night Huntress novels by Jeaniene Frost as a powerful ghoul still living in New Orleans in the 21st century.
 She also appears as a background character in Barbara Hambly's Benjamin January mystery series, set in New Orleans.
 Marie Laveau appears in Neil Gaiman's novel American Gods, under her married name, Marie Paris.
 Marie Laveau's tomb is the site of a secret, fictional underground Voodoo workshop in the Caster Chronicles novel Beautiful Chaos by Kami Garcia and Margaret Stohl.
-Laveau's gravesite is the setting of a pivotal scene in Robert J. Randisi's short story, "Cold As The Gun," from Foreshadows The Ghosts of Zero.
-The mother of Hazel Levesque, one of the characters from Rick Riordan's The Heroes of Olympus book series, was known as "Queen Marie," a famous fortune-teller who lived in New Orleans.
+Laveau's gravesite is the setting of a pivotal scene in Robert J. Randisi's short story, "Cold as the Gun", from Foreshadows the Ghosts of Zero.
+The mother of Hazel Levesque, one of the characters from Rick Riordan's The Heroes of Olympus book series, was known as "Queen Marie", a famous fortune-teller who lived in New Orleans.
 In Charlaine Harris's True Blood (Sookie Stackhouse novels) book series, the character Hadley is lured to her death at the site of Marie Laveau's tomb.

-A character named Marie Laveau, based loosely on the real Marie Laveau appears in Marvel Comics.
+A character named Marie Laveau, based loosely on the real Marie Laveau, appears in Marvel Comics.
 She first appeared in Dracula Lives #2 in 1973.
-She is depicted as a powerful sorceress and Voodoo priestess with great magical powers and knowledge of arcane lore, including the creation of a potion made from vampire's blood that keeps her eternally youthful and beautiful.
+She is depicted as a powerful sorceress and Voodoo priestess with great magical powers and knowledge of arcane lore, including the creation of a potion that should keep her eternally youthful (the potion required the blood of a vampire).
 A character named Marie Laveau also appears in the Italian comic book Zagor.

 In television, a heavily fictionalized Marie Laveau (portrayed by Angela Bassett) appears as a character in American Horror Story: Coven and American Horror Story: Apocalypse.

-She appears in the Canadian television series Lost Girl (portrayed by Marci T. House) in episode 11 of season 4, Young Sheldon (portrayed by Sharon Ferguson) in episode 7 of season 1, and Legends of Tomorrow (portrayed by Joyce Guy) in episode 7 of season 4.
+She appears in the Canadian television series Lost Girl (portrayed by Marci T. House) in episode 11 of season four, Young Sheldon (portrayed by Sharon Ferguson) in episode seven of season one, and Legends of Tomorrow (portrayed by Joyce Guy) in episode seven of season four.